acasadoquijada/baking_app/README.md

 The user is able to navigate the app selecting the desired recipe and its different steps to obtain the information needed in order to bake this delicious cakes!

-TO-DO: Application organization and add some screenshots

 ### Application details

 The first time the application is launched, it obtains the recipe information from the internet and store it in a database.
-See
+See [Database schema section](https://github.com/acasadoquijada/baking_time#database-schema) for more info about this

 The application has three Activities: